 Drought: In dry spells, roots cannot gather sufficient water to sustain the foliage.
 Leaves start to wilt first, followed by leaf and bud loss, and ultimately die-back of shoots or whole plants.
 Parts of the plants furthest from the roots are usually affected first and most severely.
 Newly planted climbers, shrubs and especially trees are at extra risk because their root system takes several years to develop to the point where they are drought-proof.
 Do remember that root diseases cause similar symptoms.

-Sun: As well as water loss, excessive sunshine can lead to scorched areas of leaves, typically on the sunny side of plants and not on the lower leaves, those within plants or on the shaded side.
-Woodland plants such as Acer palmatum are especially vulnerable to sun damage.
+Sun and high temperatures: As well as water loss, excessive sunshine and heat can lead to scorched areas of leaves, typically on the sunny side of plants and not on the lower leaves, those within plants or on the shaded side.
+Woodland plants such as Acer palmatum are especially vulnerable to sun damage but many plants can suffer high temperature damage after a heat wave including camellia and Lonicera.
+Typically brown patches appear on leaves and, in the case of apples, fruit on the most exposed side of the tree develops a reddish-brown burnt patch which often has a flattened appearance.
 Where leaf scorching is seen after watering in bright sunlight the cause may be due to the water droplets focussing sunlight on the leaves causing burnt areas.
 Smooth leaves are unlikely to be affected as research suggests that the light from droplets on the leaf surface is not focussed on the plant tissue, and water tends to run off smooth surfaces.
 Hairy leaves may be damaged as the water droplet is suspended over the leaf and the light from these suspended droplets is considered more likely to be focussed on the leaf tissues causing damage.

 Flooding: Soil filled with water contains too little air for plant roots to thrive.
 In winter when plant roots are dormant they can survive quite long periods of flooding, but in summer when the water demand of roots is high, even short periods of a few days can be fatal.